milonmaze/privacy-terms-observatory/www.cloudflare.com/cookie-policy.md

 Some of the Targeting cookies we use are:

 Bing Ads - Advertising platform.
-Learn more at https://advertise.bingads.microsoft.com/en-us/resources/policies/microsoft-bing-adsprivacy-policy.
+Learn more at https://advertise.bingads.microsoft.com/en-us/resources/policies/microsoft-bing-adsprivacy-policy

 Twitter - Analyzes browsing activity to establish user profile and advertising platform.
 Learn more at https://support.twitter.com/articles/20170514, and learn how to opt out at https://help.twitter.com/en/personalization-data-settings.

 Facebook Custom Audience - Analyzes browsing activity across our Websites to track advertising effectiveness, customize audiences, and improve ad retargeting.
 Learn more at https://www.facebook.com/business/learn/facebook-ads-pixel, and learn how to opt out at https://www.facebook.com/policies/cookies/ whether you are a Facebook user (via your ad preferences) or not (via the Digital Advertising Alliance for your jurisdiction).

 LiveRamp - Tracking anonymous user characteristics for ad retargeting.
 Learn more at https://liveramp.com/privacy/, and to opt out, visit https://liveramp.com/opt_out/.

 OpenX - Advertising platform.
 Learn more about and learn how to opt out at https://www.openx.com/legal/privacy-policy/.

 Yahoo Ad Exchange - Advertising platform.
-Learn more at https://www.verizonmedia.com/policies/us/en/verizonmedia/privacy/index.htm. and to opt out, visit https://www.verizonmedia.com/policies/us/en/verizonmedia/privacy/controls/index.html.
+Learn more at https://www.verizonmedia.com/policies/us/en/verizonmedia/privacy/index.htm, and to opt out, visit https://www.verizonmedia.com/policies/us/en/verizonmedia/privacy/controls/index.html.

 AppNexus - Advertising platform.
 Learn more, including how to opt out, at https://www.appnexus.com/en/company/platform-privacy-policy.

 BidSwitch - Advertising platform.
 Learn more and opt out at http://www.bidswitch.com/policies/.

 DoubleClick - Provides Internet ad-serving services.
 Learn more at https://policies.google.com/privacy and learn how to opt out at https://support.google.com/ads/answer/2662922.

 LinkedIn Insights - Analyzes browsing activity to establish user profile and advertising platform.
 Learn more at https://www.linkedin.com/legal/privacy-policy and https://www.linkedin.com/help/lms/answer/65521/the-linkedin-insight-tag-faqs?lang=en, including how to opt out whether you are a LinkedIn user (via your ad preferences) or not (via the Digital Advertising Alliance for your jurisdiction).
 LinkedIn account holders can opt-out specifically from LinkedIn’s uses of certain categories of data to show more relevant ads.
 Visitors to LinkedIn can opt out here.

 RollWorks, a division of NextRoll - Advertising platform.
 Learn more at https://www.nextroll.com/privacy, and learn how to opt out at https://www.nextroll.com/privacy#service-8.

 Legal

+Website Terms of Use

+Self-Serve Subscription Agreement

+Supplemental Terms

+Privacy Policy

+Cookie Policy

+Trust & Safety

+Transparency Report

+Domain Registration Agreement

+Modern Slavery Act Statement

 Keeping Your Information Private and Secure

-We will never sell, rent, or give away your personal information without your permission We track visitors to our site and yours in order to keep malicious visitors away If we aggregate data, we will not reveal your private information Have Questions?
+We will never sell, rent, or give away your personal information without your permission

+We track visitors to our site and yours in order to keep malicious visitors away

+If we aggregate data, we will not reveal your private information

+Have Questions?

 If you have questions about these terms or anything else about Cloudflare, please don't hesitate to contact us: